The NZGD2000 deformation model defines the relationship between the NZGD2000 datum and global datums such as WGS84 and ITRF2008.

-The deformation model includes both an secular velocity model, and "patches" which account for movements due to specific deformation events (earthquakes).
-The model is periodically updated to include earthquakes that have occurred and as better information becomes available.
+The model includes both a secular velocity model, and "patches" which account for movements due to specific deformation events (earthquakes).

 The secular model represents the continuous deformation of New Zealand caused by the convergence of the Australasian and Pacific tectonic plates whose boundary New Zealand straddles.
-This causes approximately 5cm per year deformation across the country as depicted below.
+This causes approximately 5cm per year deformation across the country.

 Earthquake patches are applied in two ways:

-- forward patches, in which case the patch defines the displacements to apply after the event, or
+- forward patches, in which case the patch defines the corrections to apply after the event, or

-Each version of the deformation model is named by its approximate publication date.
+Versions of the deformation model are named by their approximate publication date.
 The versions that have been released are:

-The current version of the deformation model can be downloaded using the link below.
+The current version of the deformation model can be downloaded.
 The model is provided as a zip file containing the data of the deformation file in a set of CSV (comma separated value) files, documentation about how to use the model, and an example python program that can be used to calculate the deformation at any particular time.
 The deformation model is also incorporated into the SNAP and concord software available on this site.

-Version 20130801 incorporates a reverse patch.
-This means that the NZGD2000 coordinates changed when this was implemented on 13 December 2013.
-See Related Content below: Applying adjustment files due to the South Island Coordinate Update, for guidance on applying this coordinate update to other data sets.
+Version 20130801 incorporates reverse patches.
+This means that the NZGD2000 coordinates changed when this was finally implemented on 13 December 2013.
+See Applying adjustment files due to the South Island Coordinate Update, for guidance on applying this coordinate update to your data sets.

 Version 20160701 also incorporates a reverse patch.
 In this case the reverse patch has not been applied to LINZ cadastral data sets as the changes are relatively small and generally affect only rural areas where they are not significant.
 Where they do impact on cadastral adjustment this will be implemented by readjusting the cadastral data to fit the geodetic control and will be published incrementally as normal cadastral spatial updates.